Centuries ago, she was Queen of the Pirates.

 As with any hardware project, we face the usual risks: shipping delays, supply-chain shortages, and demonic possession.
 With the notable exception of its LEDs, however (we’re a little bloody minded about those LEDs), the Skull is built from common parts using a standard manufacturing process.
 So the risk here is quite low.

 The buyer assumes full liability for all mental, emotional, and spiritual risks associated with exposure to the riddle contained within the Skull.
+Not to be consumed as food.

 Programming header not included in the standard version of The Skull